gauravfodekar/NodeJSNotes/README.md

 Using the `.env` file in this way allows you to maintain a clean and secure configuration management process in your application.

-42 #which method or file structure we used for saving the sensitive data like password URL and passphrase?
+42. # which method or file structure we used for saving the sensitive data like password URL and passphrase?
 When you need to save sensitive data like passwords, URLs, and passphrases in your Node.js application, it's crucial to follow secure practices to protect this information.
 Here's a recommended approach:

 **1. Use Environment Variables:**